prython in a nutshell

 What's prython for?

-Data professionals need to experiment with their data, build tons of plots, and separate the code into different areas.
+Data professionals need to experiment with their data, build multiple plots, and separate the code into different areas.
 They rarely want to have a single linear script that runs from start to end.
 This almost inevitably leads to very messy scripts, unclear outputs, multiplicity of confusing plots, and users needing to remember what needs to be commented out to test something.
 No other IDE is well suited for this.

 Check here our video tutorials